-- 1.2 Under the PhonepayPlus Code of Practice, Network operators and Level 1 providers must (amongst other things): - 3.1.1 ensure that PhonepayPlus regulation is satisfactorily maintained by; - (a) taking all reasonable steps in the context of their roles, including the adoption and maintenance of internal arrangements to ensure that the rules set out in Part Two are complied with and the outcomes achieved in respect of all premium rate services with which they are concerned, and; - (b) carrying out their own obligations under the Code promptly and effectively and - (c) taking all reasonable steps to prevent the evasion of, and not to undermine, the regulation of premium rate services, and - (d) taking all reasonable steps to ensure that consumer complaints are resolved quickly and fairly and that any redress is provided quickly and easily; - 3.3.1 perform thorough due diligence on any party with which they contract in connection with the provision of premium rate services and must retain all relevant documentation obtained during that process for a period that is reasonable in the circumstances. - 1.3 In the context of lower-cost services, such as those provided on 087x ranges, the burden of due diligence is lighter than on other premium rate numbers, which reflects the lower risk to consumers that derives from factors such as the reduced capacity for financial detriment, and the dominant types of service provided being data capture or enquiry lines which are ancillary to the main business of the provider concerned.
-Accordingly, we consider the outcomes (above) to be met if Network operators and Level 1 providers: - Bring PhonepayPlus' Code of Practice to the attention of the next party in the delivery-chain only (i.e. not the whole delivery-chain to the consumer); - Verify the identity of the provider and retain the provider's address and contact information; - Make arrangements in their contracts to be able to withhold payment to clients for a period of 30 days from the date of a consumer's connection, unless PhonepayPlus instructs such payments to be withheld for longer; - Ensure that the next party has either assigned responsibility for customer service to another party or has sufficient arrangements in place itself; and - Ensure that, if the connection is provided directly to a Level 2 provider (and not to an intermediary), and is relating to a category of service that requires adherence to special conditions, then that provider has in place such arrangements as to comply with the conditions.
+- (a) taking all reasonable steps in the context of their roles, including the adoption and maintenance of internal arrangements to ensure that the rules set out in PartTwo are complied with and the outcomes achieved in respect of all premium rateservices with which they are concerned, and; - (b) carrying out their own obligations under the Code promptly and effectively and - (c) taking all reasonable steps to prevent the evasion of, and not to undermine, the regulation of premium rate services, and - (d) taking all reasonable steps to ensure that consumer complaints are resolved quickly and fairly and that any redress is provided quickly and easily;

+perform thorough due diligence on any party with which they contract in connection with the provision of premium rate services and must retain all relevant documentation obtained during that process for a period that is reasonable in the circumstances.

+- 1.3 In the context of lower-cost services, such as those provided on 087x ranges, the burden of due diligence is lighter than on other premium rate numbers, which reflects the lower risk to consumers that derives from factors such as the reduced capacity for financial detriment, and the dominant types of service provided being data capture or enquiry lines which are ancillary to the main business of the provider concerned.
+Accordingly, we consider the outcomes (above) to be met if Network operators and Level 1 providers: - Bring the Phone-paid Services Authority's Code of Practice to the attention of the next party in the delivery-chain only (i.e. not the whole delivery-chain to the consumer); - Verify the identity of the provider and retain the provider's address and contact information; - Make arrangements in their contracts to be able to withhold payment to clients for a period of 30 days from the date of a consumer's connection, unless the Phone-paid Services Authority instructs such payments to be withheld for longer; - Ensure that the next party has either assigned responsibility for customer service to another party or has sufficient arrangements in place itself; and - Ensure that, if the connection is provided directly to a Level 2 provider (and not to an intermediary), and is relating to a category of service that requires adherence to special conditions, then that provider has in place such arrangements as to comply with the conditions.